18F/css-style-guide/pages/recommended/mvv_frameworks.md

 React (sometimes styled React.js or ReactJS) is an open-source JavaScript library for creating user interfaces that aims to address challenges encountered in developing single-page applications ([Wikipedia](https://en.wikipedia.org/wiki/React_(JavaScript_library))).

 #### When to use:
-- Single page apps that requires data manipulation on the front end without a server side request/response architecture.
+- Single page apps that require data manipulation on the front end without a server side request/response architecture.
-- When there's a strong need to render JavaScript based UI on the server due to performance or accessibility reasons.
+- When there's a strong need to render JavaScript-based UI on the server due to performance or accessibility reasons.
-- JavaScript UI that incorperates many nested components.
+- JavaScript UI that incorporates many nested components.
 - A UI with many components and updates that needs to be performance conscious.
 - When only a "view" framework is desired/required.
 - To ensure all front end components conform to a single standard.